wuciawe/wuciawe.github.io/_posts/2019-01-08-notes-on-reinforcement-learning-approximate-p1.md

 This can be thought of as training a large number of "thinned" networks.
 Combining the results of these thinned networks at test time is a way to improve generalization performance.
-The dropout method efficiently approximates this combination by multiplying each outgoing weight of a unit by the probability that that unit was retained during training.
+The dropout method efficiently approximates this combination by multiplying each outgoing weight of a unit by the probability that unit was retained during training.
 The dropout method significantly improves generalization performance.
 It encourages individual hidden units to learn features that work well with random collections of other features.
 This increases the versatility of the features formed by the hidden units so that the network does not overly specialize to rarely-occurring cases.